7 Tips For Increasing Self-Reliance

 When you push away or repress your feelings, you may find yourself using your dynamics with others to work through your issues or express your frustration.
 Instead, become more self-reliant by learning how to be more in tune with your feelings.

 For example, try keeping a diary journal where you write at least half a page about your emotional experiences and the things that evoked them.
 A further important aspect of emotional self-reliance is improving your ability to sit with uncomfortable or difficult emotions.
-Mindfulness exercises can help here, as they enhance your mind’s ability to observe without judgement.
+Mindfulness exercises can help here, as they enhance your mind’s ability to observe without judgment.

 6. Find Healthy Ways To Express Negative Emotion